 Marco's Next Stop

 From Pisa, Michael takes the train to Florence.
 There he gets together with a friend he had met in Boston.

-Have you been to Pisa and have some suggestions?
+Have you been to Pisa and have more travel memories and suggestions?
 We'd love to hear from you!

 Bio: Ulrike Rettig is the co-founder of GamesforLanguage.com.
 She's a lifelong language learner, growing up in Austria, the Netherlands, and Canada.
 You can follow her on Facebook, Twitter and Instagram, and leave any comments right here!